 E) Clumped collections of the microorganisms form structures referred to as Donovan bodies.

 QUESTION 7-3.
-Three weeks after having unprotected intercourse, a 22-year-old Jamaican male presents with serpiginous painless ulcers with central red friable ...
+Three weeks after having unprotected intercourse, a 22-year-old Jamaican male presents with serpiginous painless ulcers with central red friable centers on ...